Act of 18 June 1965 no. 4

 • tachograph is not installed, or where the tachograph has been manipulated or otherwise changed so that the information from the tachograph does not correspond to actual driving or other regulated use.

-• has used a vehicle with a significant overload, or with dangerous goods in violation of regulations given in or pursuant to this Act, or with improperly placed loads, or on a road where the vehicle must not drive according to given regulations regarding axle and bogie loads, length, width, height etc., or
+• has used a vehicle with a significant overload, or with dangerous goods in violation of regulations given in or pursuant to this Act, or with improperly placed loads, or on a road where the vehicle must not drive according to given provisions regarding axle and bogie loads, length, width, height etc., or

 • has used the vehicle for driving otherwise in violation of provisions in or pursuant to this Act, and he has previously been sentenced or convicted for violations of such provisions or for violation of Chapter 25 of The Penal Code while using a motor vehicle or trailer for a motor vehicle, or